ashermancinelli/ashermancinelli.github.io/src/about.md

 I find compilers, programming languages and performance _really_ interesting.

-My personal notes and blog posts are enumerated on the left, or you can use the search bar at the top.
+My personal notes and blog posts are on the left, and you can use the search bar at the top.

 I work on [the NUMBA-CUDA compiler](https://nvidia.github.io/numba-cuda/), the [LLVM Flang Fortran compiler](https://flang.llvm.org/docs/), and